lilywchen/lilywchen.github.io/_pages/about.md

 * Multimodal synthesis and content creation
 * Understanding non-verbal communication and emotions from gestures
 * Grounding LLMs in the physical world with sensors
-* Retrieval of and multi document synthesis of medical evidence for medical claim checking
+* Multi-document retrieval, synthesis, and reasoning of medical evidence for medical claim checking

 In my free time, I enjoy tea 🍵, long walks, following the NBA, and photographing French Bulldogs 📸🐶.